 Flexeril addiction

 Abusing prescription medication like Flexeril can greatly increase the likelihood of developing an addiction.
-If you or someone you care about is at risk of becoming addicted to Flexeril, or if a drug dependence has already formed, then contact an addiction rehab center today.
+If you or someone you care about is at risk of becoming addicted to Flexeril, or if a drug dependence has already developed, we highly recommend contacting an addiction center for a professional assessment and further guidance or treatment for this condition.